-President Trump Orders $50 Billion Tariffs On China
+Trump Orders Stiff Tariffs On China, In Hopes Of Cutting Trade Gap By $50 Billion

-The Trump administration is preparing to impose at least $50 billion worth of tariffs on Chinese imports, in a major escalation of the president's "America First" trade policy.
+In a major escalation of the president's "America First" trade policy, the Trump administration is preparing to impose stiff tariffs on Chinese imports.
+The goal is to reduce the U.S. trade deficit with China by $50 billion.
 President Trump is also calling for new limits on Chinese investment in U.S. technology, in an effort to protect what the administration calls America's "economic seed corn."

+The Chinese government responded with a list of retaliatory tariffs it would impose on about $3 billion dollars worth of U.S. exports, according to Reuters.

+"China was considering a 15 percent tariff on U.S. products including dried fruit, wine and steel pipes and a 25 percent tariff on pork products and recycled aluminum, the commerce ministry said in a statement on its website.

+The U.S. stock market dropped sharply in anticipation of possible fallout from the trade moves.
+The Dow Jones Industrial Average tumbled more than 700 points.

+Although the president late Thursday signed a temporary exemption from higher steel tariffs on six countries and the European Union until May 1, as discussions continue, China remains squarely in Washington's crosshairs.
+Argentina, Australia, Brazil, South Korea, Canada and Mexico will get the temporarily exemption.

-The tariffs are a response to longstanding complaints that China unfairly requires U.S. companies to share their technology as a cost of doing business in that country.
+The tariffs on China are a response to longstanding complaints that Beijing unfairly requires U.S. companies to share their technology as a cost of doing business in that country.
 The administration is also concerned that China is strategically acquiring innovative technologies through investments in the United States.

 "Our view is that we have a very serious problem of losing our intellectual property, which is really the biggest single advantage of the American economy in my opinion," U.S. Trade Representative Robert Lighthizer said this week.

 Aides described the $50 billion figure as a conservative estimate of what forced technology transfer and other moves by China cost the U.S. economy.
+The president suggested the total value of the tariffs could go as high as $60 billion.

 Trump signed a presidential memorandum Thursday directing his trade representative to draw up a long list of Chinese products to which the tariffs would be applied.
 The list will be made public in 15 days, and the tariffs would take effect after a period of public comment.
-The president suggested the total value of the tariffs could go as high as $60 billion.

-Business leaders acknowledged that China's treatment of intellectual property is a problem, but they warned that tariffs could backfire.
+Business leaders acknowledge that China's treatment of intellectual property is a problem, but they warn that tariffs could backfire.
 Dozens of trade groups sent a letter to the president on Sunday urging Trump to pursue a different course.

 "The imposition of sweeping tariffs would trigger a chain reaction of negative consequences for the U.S. economy, provoking retaliation; stifling U.S. agriculture, goods and services exports; and raising costs for businesses and consumers," said the letter, signed by leaders of the U.S. Chamber of Commerce, the National Retail Federation and other groups.